-(a) Recognizes assumed long-term investment returns fully each year (8.25% for OP&F, 7.75% for SERS, and 8.0% for the remaining systems).
-Differences between actual and assumed investment returns, subject to each system's market corridor limitation, are phased-in over a closed four-year period, except for OP&F in 2010-2012 which phases-in over five-year period.
+(a) Recognizes assumed long-term investment returns fully each year (8.25% for OP&F, 7.75% for SERS and HPRS in 2015, and 8.0% for the remaining systems).
+Differences between actual and assumed investment returns, subject to each system's market corridor limitation, are phased-in over a closed four-year period, except for OP&F in 2011-2012 which phases-in over a five-year period.